 1038 Exemption

 Timber Operations conducted pursuant to this section are exempt from the Plan preparation and submission requirements (PRC § 4581) and from the completion report and Stocking report requirements (PRC §§ 4585 and 4587) of the FPA.
-Timber Operations conducted under any notice of exemption described herein shall be limited to one (1) year from the date of receipt by the Director or until the submitter notifies the director of the termination of operations the notice, whichever occurs sooner and shall comply with all operational provisions of the FPA and District Forest Practices Rules applicable to “Timber Harvest Plan”, “THP”, and “Plan” definitions per 14 CCR § 895.1.
+Timber Operations conducted under any notice of exemption described herein shall be limited to one (1) year from the date of receipt by the Director or until the submitter notifies the director of the termination of operations the notice, whichever occurs sooner, and shall comply with all operational provisions of the FPA and District Forest Practices Rules applicable to “Timber Harvest Plan”, “THP”, and “Plan” definitions per 14 CCR § 895.1.
 Exemption notices authorized by this section shall not have a harvest area that geographically overlaps with the harvest area of another non-expired harvest permit Notice or Plan with the exception of an approved NTMP or WFMP.
-Mortality occurring in the same geographical footprint of a THP may be harvested utilizing 14 CCR 1038(b), refer to 14 1038(b)(1). or an exemption permit issued pursuant to 14 CCR 1104.
+Mortality occurring in the same geographical footprint of a THP may be harvested utilizing 14 CCR 1038(b), refer to 14 1038(b)(1). or an exemption permit issued pursuant to 14 CCR 1104.1.
 In-lieu practices within WLPZs as specified under Article 6 of these Rules, exceptions to the Rules, and alternative practices are not allowed.
 The following types of Timber Operations are exempt:

 (a) Harvesting Christmas trees.